The Book of the Hanging Gardens: Critical reception

 Upon its initial debut in 1910, The Book of the Hanging Gardens was not critically acclaimed or accepted in mainstream culture.
 Hanging Gardens' complete lack of tonality was initially disdained.
 Although a limited number of his works, including The Book of the Hanging Gardens, had been played in Paris since 1910, there was little attention from the French press for Schoenberg's music in general.
 The reviews received elsewhere were usually scathing.
-One New York Times reviewer in 1913 went so far as to call Schoenberg "A musical anarchist who upset all of Europe."
+James Huneker in the New York Times in 1913 went so far as to call Schoenberg "A musical anarchist who upset all of Europe."

 Deemed the Second Viennese School, Schoenberg and his students Anton Webern and Alban Berg helped to make Hanging Gardens and works like it more acceptable.
 By the 1920s, a radical shift had occurred in the French reception of Schoenberg, his Hanging Gardens, and atonality in general.
 "For progressives, he became an important composer whose atonal works constituted a legitimate form of artistic expression."

 Critical analysis

 Alan Lessem analyzes the Book of the Hanging Gardens in his book Music and Text in the Works of Arnold Schoenberg.
 However, how to interpret the work remains debated.
-Lessem maintained that the meaning of the song cycles lay in the words, and one critic finds his proposed relation of words and music fits Hanging Gardens better than the other songs treated in his book, and speculates that this may be because the theory was originally inspired by this cycle.
+Lessem maintained that the meaning of the song cycles lay in the words, and Richard Evans (critic) finds his proposed relation of words and music fits Hanging Gardens better than the other songs treated in his book, and speculates that this may be because the theory was originally inspired by this cycle.
 Lessem treats each interval as a symbol: "cell a provides material for the expression of poignant anticipations of love, cell b of frustrated yearnings" ...the structure of [the] cycle may, viewed as a whole, give the impression of progression through time, but this is only an illusion.
 The various songs give only related aspects of a total, irredeemable present."

 Moods are conveyed though harmony, texture, tempo, and declamation.
-The 'inner meaning,' if in fact there is to be found, is the music itself, which Lessem already described in great detail.
+The 'inner meaning,' if, in fact, there is one to be found, is in the music itself, which Lessem already described in great detail.

 Anne Marie de Zeeuw has examined in detail the "three against four" rhythm of the composition's opening and its manifestation elsewhere in the work.

 The garden as a metaphor

-As argued in Schorske's groundbreaking study of Viennese society, the Book of the Hanging Gardens uses the image of the garden as a metaphor of the destruction of traditional musical form.
+As argued in Carl Schorske's groundbreaking study of Viennese society, the Book of the Hanging Gardens uses the image of the garden as a metaphor of the destruction of traditional musical form.
 The garden portrayed in George's poem, which Schoenberg puts to music, represent the highly organized traditional music Schoenberg broke away from.
 Baroque geometric gardens made popular during the Renaissance were seen as an "extension of architecture over nature."
-So too did the old order of music represent all that was authority and stable.
+So too did the old order of music represent all that was authority and stability.
 The destruction of the garden parallels the use of rationality to break away from the old forms of music.